baryhuang/mcp-vnc-computer-use/README.md

 Support Any MacOS Version (If apple documentation doesn't lie) Apple authentication is hectic, you know them...you only other option is commercial closed-source RealVnc!

+**Literally FREE because you can use your Claude plan with this MCP.
+No extra API charges are required!**

 **No setup required on MacOs except for enabling sharing.**

 ## Why Critical